corpix/parse/README.md

 ## Limitations

-- Has no concept of `string literal`, you could parse `"foo\"bar"` but you should fold the AST by hands This may change in future, I think we could introduce a separate rule type for this.
+- Has no concept of `string literal`, you could parse `"foo\"bar"` but you should fold the AST by hands.
+  This may change in future, I think we could introduce a separate rule type for this.
 - Line reporting in AST is not implemented at this time, it reports only position in the string.
   This will change in the future, I think we could introduce an option to create a parser